rust-lang/book/second-edition/src/ch11-02-running-tests.md

 Note that the output for the tests and the test results is interleaved; this is because the tests are running in parallel as we talked about in the previous section.
-Try using both the `--test-threads=1` option and the `--nocapture` function and see what the output looks like then!
+Try using both the `--test-threads=1` option and the `--nocapture` flag and see what the output looks like then!

 ### Running a Subset of Tests by Name